-Following initial system assembly, the new assembled system has to be "acknowledged".
-Any further change in the system configuration has to be "acknowledged" (A change in the system can be done by removing slave units, adding additional slave units or changing the role of a unit from slave to master).
+Following initial system assembly, the new assembled system must be "acknowledged".
+Any further change in the system configuration must be "acknowledged" (A change in the system can be done by removing slave units, adding additional slave units, or changing the role of a unit from slave to master).